 Surprisingly Improved Sequel: A case could be made for the early seasons, as the show went from an almost plotless beat-em-up to... well, having plot.

-Unfortunate Implications: The original Black Ranger was black, and the original Yellow Ranger was Asian.
-(To be fair, the producers did not realize what they had accidentally done until several episodes in, when it was too late to change anything.)
-This is furthered evidenced by The Galaxy Ranger Promo that Saban made for Bandai in 1992 ( likely made of original footage made for a bioman pilot) in this Zach Biorhythm green not black and Trini is white.
+The original Black Ranger was black and the original Yellow Ranger was Asian (the producers did not realize what they had accidentally done until several episodes in, when it was too late to change anything).
+This is furthered evidenced by The Galaxy Ranger Promo that Saban made for Bandai in 1992 (likely made of original footage made for a Bioman pilot) in that Zach was Biorhythm Green and Trini is Biorhythm White.